Artificial Grass Installation Cost

 Joining Tape

-Due to the fact artificial grass comes in rolls it is often required to use joining tape to fix the edges together and create a seamless area.
-Self-Adhesive Joining Tape is the simplest way bonding the two edges of artificial grass strips, without the need for additional glue.
-The price of joining tapes usually begin at around £1.20 per m and can increase to around £20 for a 5m roll of high-quality tape.
+Due to the fact that artificial grass comes in rolls, it is often required to use joining tape to fix the edges together and create a seamless area.
+Self-adhesive joining tape is the simplest way to bond the two edges of artificial grass strips without the need for additional glue.

 Two-Part Bonding Adhesive

 Grass Adhesive is sold as a two-part adhesive system designed for bonding artificial grass backing directly to any stable subfloor.
-This is often only used when laying artificial grass to a solid floor, such as concrete.
-Costing around £50 per 10kg tub, this would provide enough glue to cover a medium sized garden at around 70m².
+This is often only used when laying artificial grass on a solid floor, such as concrete.

 Galvanised Steel U-pins